AlexNrdd/ZilliqaRobotZ/README.md

 Rare robot will be generated with in 10%
 Epic robot will be generated with in 3%

+Check example1-5.png for Common, example_rare1.png for Rare and example_epic1.png for epic card.

 To generate a new bot, click generate button on the page.
 You also may try only Rare and Epic bots with correspond button.